MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/on-prem-upgrade.md

     CLUSTERED (RECID)
     ```

-## On-premises upgrade from version 7.x (with Platform update 21 or later) to 8.1
+## On-premises upgrade from version 7.x to 10.0.x

 > [!NOTE]
 > Be aware that this upgrade process takes time complete and Finance and Operations will be inaccessible for the entire duration.

-To upgrade from on-premises 7.x to on-premises 8.1 there are two possible paths that are currently supported.
+To upgrade from on-premises 7.x to on-premises 10.0.x there are two possible paths that are currently supported.

 An overview of each path is given below: